We Compare VUG vs VGT: Vanguard Growth ETF (VUG) vs Vanguard Information Technology ETF (VGT)

-Regardless of whether you use Vanguard or M1 Finance, the important part is purchasing VUG or VGT commission-free.
-This way you keep more money invested.
+Whether you use Vanguard or M1 Finance, the important part is purchasing VUG or VGT commission-free.
+This way, you keep more money invested.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.

 Personal Capital’s free tools allow you to easily find which of your investments has high fees so you can switch them to low-cost options.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)

 VUG and VGT are great investments.
 They both offer investors the ability to invest in high-growth companies at a low expense ratio.

 VGT offers more potential returns but also more volatility.